Radio Control Systems¶

 PPM encoders¶

-A PPM Encoder will allow you to use any older style RC receiver with only PWM outputs for each channel.
-Both the new and previous versions of the 3DR PPM-Sum encoder (the linked encoder is compatible) are shown below:
+A PPM Encoder will allow you to use any older style RC receiver that has only PWM outputs for each channel instead of an SBUS or PPM output.
+See PPM encoders for more information.